-A HELP program is available that can answer many questions you may have as you are using DATATRIEVE.
+The DATATRIEVE HELP facility can answer many questions you may have while using DATATRIEVE.
 You can call it by typing HELP and pressing RETURN whenever you are at the DTR> prompt.

 When you request HELP, your screen appears as shown in Figure 4-1.